Player's Guide Index

 Other Character Building Exercises are similar, offering rewards for completing questionnaires about a Character, crafting a soundtrack for them, etc. These may be implemented in the future.

-Contractors risk their lives for a chance to change the World.
+Contractors risk their lives for a chance to change the world and impact the Setting in a big way.
 Let them.

-Each World has its own Setting.
-That allows each group of Players to have a real impact on the world, to wreak massive social and political change, to form factions, to destroy or restore the environment, or even to destroy the world completely.
+Each Playgroup has its own Setting.
+That allows each group of Players to have a real impact on the world around them, to wreak massive social and political change, to form factions, to destroy or restore the environment, or even to destroy the world completely.

 Of course, they're likely to run into opposition. . .

-Proper use of World Events is crucial to connecting the standalone stories of the Games and transforming a boring, static world into a unique, living product of many creative minds.
+Proper use of World Events is crucial to connecting the standalone stories of the Games and transforming a boring, static Setting into a unique, living product of many creative minds.

 The story of the Contracts